paulinechin/resendPC/readme.md

 npm run dev
 ```

 Visit localhost:3000 on your browser to view sample templates.
 As you edit the templates in the emails folder, you'll see the changes on localhost:3000.
-Here you can dupliate the existing template file or create something completely from scratch.
-I opt-in to duplciate an existing template since we want a fairly simple design for the billing issue email.
+Here you can duplicate the existing template file or create something completely from scratch.
+I opt-in to duplicate an existing template since we want a fairly simple design for the billing issue email.

 ## Build/Edit your email template

 Adjust the email default content.

-Declare variable you'd like to passthrough to the email.
-In particular, I like the four data points like name, credit card, card type and plan to show up in the email message.
+Declare variables you'd like to pass through to the email.
+In particular, I use the four data points like name, credit card, card type, and plan to show up in the email message.

 ```
 interface ResendEmailProps {